 Make sure your horse is up to date on all vaccinations, including tetanus toxoid and antitoxin shots.
 Moreover, those vaccines that prevent infectious illnesses and other conditions that might cause lameness, by working with your veterinarian.

-A veterinarian treats most orthopaedic diseases and conditions in horses, such as laminitis, navicular problems, sand cracks, flat feet, sole bruises, tendonitis, side and ring bones, and other diseases and conditions.
+A veterinarian treats most orthopedic diseases and conditions in horses, such as laminitis, navicular problems, sand cracks, flat feet, sole bruises, tendonitis, side and ring bone and other diseases and conditions.
 Your vet can diagnose the extent of the problem and prescribe medications or therapies, as well as the help of a farrier who can keep the horse's feet at best.

 Keep an eye out for rainy, muddy days, since they make the ground slick.
 Horses, like people, can slide and become lame as a result of muscles or ligaments being pulled.
 Because the more horses in a herd, the more likely they are to get into mischief, group turnout raises the odds of lameness.

 Keeping your horse's hooves in good shape is critical to preventing lameness.
 You should pick out your horses' hooves.
 Clean the frog and hoof inside using a hoof pick to remove manure and dirt.

 During daily maintenance, inspect your horse's shoes and notice any odd changes, smells, or discharge from the hoof.
 When it comes to horse foot care, an ounce of prevention is worth a pound of cure.
 At the first indication of illness, severe cracks, or other issues, contact your veterinarian or farrier.

 Warming up and cooling down a horse correctly is also important for preventing lameness.
 Warming up the horse increases his blood flow to his muscles and eases him into activity.
 This is especially crucial if your horse stays inside a stall most of the time.